The smallest stage and what we learned

 Cramped church stages are grueling, but none of them compare to The Stage.

 “Remember Rose City?” we’ve said to each other, maneuvering around immovable pulpits and narrow steps.
 As long as we compared tight spaces with the dreaded octagonal platform of Rose City Evangelical Free Church, we could survive.

 It’s a tiny church in Minnesota.
-They hosted us twice, once in 2010, and then in 2011.
+They hosted us twice: once in 2010, and then in 2011.
 We made a video of the last time we sang there.
-It’s still impressive that we crammed all eight of us on the small stage.
+It’s still impressive that all eight of us crammed onto the small stage.
 (Of course, the youngest three were small themselves then.)

 Or so we thought.

 Last year a phone call came with an invitation to return to Rose City.
 We were beyond shocked.
 That night, the supper table turned into a debate forum: could we, or could we not sing at Rose City?